 It is often helpful for parents to seek the advice or help of an advocate or attorney prior to mediation for information regarding the student's rights.
 The advocate/attorney should be someone who is willing to assist in a collaborative discussion and is open to the mediation process.
-It is often helpful for parents to seek the advice or help of an advocate/attorney should be someone who is willing to assist in a collaborative discussion and is open to the mediation process.
-(See attached "Parenting Centers that participated in the creation of the manual" on page 23.)
 Advocates and attorneys can prepare for mediation by: